Eric Clough: Christian Louboutin

 212box first designed boutiques for Christian Louboutin in 2004.
 In 2003, Clough was highly recommended to Louboutin by Diane von Furstenberg, inciting Louboutin to sign on with 212box almost immediately.
 Since then, 212box has collaborated on nearly 50 Louboutin boutiques worldwide.
-By November 2011, locations included Sydney, Brasilia, Dubai, Las Vegas, Paris, Seoul, Ho Chi Minh City, Shanghai, and Copenhagen.
+By November 2011, locations included Sydney, Brasília, Dubai, Las Vegas, Paris, Seoul, Ho Chi Minh City, Shanghai, and Copenhagen.

 For the São Paulo boutique, Clough took literally Louboutin's desire to create a "new language" for the store's design, aiming to counteract the sense of placelessness that shopping malls usually conjure by tapping into the human relationship with language and symbol.
 Clough covered the façade of the São Paulo store with more than 9,000 non-repeating wooden tiles containing letters from more than 28 world languages, as well as 400 symbols drawn by his twelve-year-old nephew.
 Since the opening of the São Paulo store, these character tiles, which would come to be called CodeBox tiles, have become a signature aspect of 212box's design in Louboutin stores.
 The Dubai Mall Louboutin store, which opened in July 2011, featured a wall of ceramic CodeBox tiles containing hidden poems.
 The Ho Chi Minh City boutique (opened in Fall 2011) contains CodeBox tiles of both wood and ceramic, and further language tiles made of backlit brass and etched with poetry by native Vietnamese poets.
 As Interior Design notes, "a fondness for literature runs through the oeuvre of 212box."

 212box's Louboutin flagship store in Miami's Design District doubled as an art installation referencing the city's art culture.
 Wallpaper described its exterior: "The outside wall planted with orchids, and inside multicoloured hosiery is strung up like an erotic spiderweb in an installation by artist Madeleine Berkhemer across the entrance hall.
 Here, one-way mirrors allow voyeurs to watch women try on the famous red-soled shoes as they lounge on luxurious patchwork furniture by Bokja."
 The New York City showroom garnered praise for "achieving authenticity and charm through the use of salvaged and collected materials," including wrought-iron gates, antique furniture, and stained glass panels.